admoliveira/exchange-rate/README.md

 ```

 ## Development Mode
+### Prerequisites
+Ensure you have the following installed:
+- Docker
+- Java 21

 To run the service in development mode, use the following steps:

 1. Start the required dependencies: